FinTrump

 Switching back to higher level concerns, we should also keep in mind the potential for a global recession.
 Should the actions and choices of the Trump administration hurt the US economy and via domino effects trigger a deep recession, the financial services industry will be the first to be hurt: weak $ , lower growth, less payments to process, less investments to make, less lending, increased risk. &8220;Mainstream&8221; fintech would definitely suffer if this were to happen.
 I believe this to be a remote event but one cannot discount it entirely.

-Based on the last two points, it is therefore logical to infer that cryptocurrencies, solutions and in particular &8211; due to their disintermediated nature &8211; may become even more attractive as alternative modes of payments, stores of value and means to build new exchange rails; whether new policies have a benign negative effect and especially whether we head towards more sever outcomes.
+Based on the last two points, it is therefore logical to infer that cryptocurrencies, #blockchain solutions and #bitcoin in particular &8211; due to their disintermediated nature &8211; may become even more attractive as alternative modes of payments, stores of value and means to build new exchange rails; whether new policies have a benign negative effect and especially whether we head towards more sever outcomes.

-On another note, even though a majority of the tech industry did not support Trump, it is hard to imagine his administration being directly hostile to the sector, fintech included, and in so doing hurt job creation &8211; indirect and unintended consequences of supporting &8220;made in USA&8221; and threatening the intricate global supply chains of most tech companies aside.
+On another note, even though a majority of the tech industry did not support Trump, it is hard to imagine his administration being directly hostile to the #technology sector, fintech included, and in so doing hurt job creation &8211; indirect and unintended consequences of supporting &8220;made in USA&8221; and threatening the intricate global supply chains of most tech companies aside.
 Yet it is far from clear what Trump&8217;s stance is with regards to Silicon Valley and on advanced technologies such as AI, robotics, blockchain, advanced analytics, IoT.
 Although these have the potential to augment humans, they also have the potential to eliminate them too.
 How would self driving cars play to his electoral base and his theme of creating mainstream jobs?
 What about the knowledge economy, the sharing economy, digital natives, digital workers, p2p networks, AI chatbots that would displace bank tellers.
 All these themes are imbedded in fintech, from payments to helping with lending, to capital allocation, to new financial services.

 The above thoughts are focused on US fintech which is somewhat disconnected on the tech side from Europe or Asia.
 Domestic US payments is a beast in and of itself for example.
 European or Asian fintech is linked to US fintech via the $ .
 Should Trump&8217;s impact be a net negative on the $ and reduce confidence in the US economy, I would expect an acceleration towards decoupling away from the $ for international trade, international settlements, international payments.
-Alternative solutions such as a new basket of currencies, the rise of one to one currency settlements such as Euro-Yuan or in the more extreme case relying on a as proxy for a new standard would de facto re-align global financial exchanges in a drastic new way and global fintech business models accordingly.
+Alternative solutions such as a new basket of currencies, the rise of one to one currency settlements such as Euro-Yuan or in the more extreme case relying on a #cryptocurrency as proxy for a new standard would de facto re-align global financial exchanges in a drastic new way and global fintech business models accordingly.

 In summary I see several potential paths: